Brutenis/ES6-Fullscreen-Slider/README.md

   - *Setting to* ***false*** *will hide the pagination of the slider*

 - **bulletIcon** (string)
-  - *Add your wanted Font Awesome class name from: https://fontawesome.com/icons
+  - *Add your wanted Font Awesome class name from*: https://fontawesome.com/icons

 - **bulletActiveIcon** (string)
   - *Icon for the bullet representing the active slide.
-Add your wanted Font Awesome class name from: https://fontawesome.com/icons
+Add your wanted Font Awesome class name from*: https://fontawesome.com/icons

 - **bulletSize** (number)
   - *Measured in viewport width units*